-- Smoking is strongly discouraged it is bad for your health and the health of others.
-Smoking cigarettes and e-cigarettes is not allowed in any part of the college buildings (including private balconies) or within 5 metres of any entrance or window.
-There may be a designated smoking area at the rear of some buildings.
-If so, it must be used quietly. - Alcohol is illegal for under 18s.
+- Smoking (cigarettes and e-cigarettes) is not allowed inside or within 200 metres of any part of the college buildings (including private balconies).
+If you must smoke, make sure you do not disturb our neighbours.
+Do not gather on street corners or by private homes.
+There may be a designated smoking area at the rear of some residences.
+If so, it must be used quietly and between 17:00 and 07:00 ONLY. - Alcohol is illegal for under 18s.
 If you are over 18, you must act sensibly and safely.
 Misuse of alcohol is expressly forbidden and you will be disciplined if necessary. - The use of class A, B and C drugs is banned this includes smoking cannabis or cannabis resin.
 You will be automatically suspended and may be expelled from the college if you are found in possession of drugs or supplying drugs to others.
 We reserve the right to involve the Police in such cases. - It is a serious offence to carry a weapon of any kind a knife, a blade, acid or other corrosive substances.